nhsx/il-magic-scanner/README.md

 ## Author

 Alex Young <alex.young12@nhs.net>

-[^1]: There is a horrible, no good, very bad problem here that I am
-    aware of but haven't yet corrected.
-The name generator that I used for this was very... white.
-I might very well have trained this system to be very good at identifying, for instance, "Jeff Smith" but extremely unreliable at picking out a "Mohinder Singh" or a "Jo Ng".
-What I *hope* is that the model has learned that what matters is *where* letters are, not *what* they are, but this really, really needs testing - or better, just coming back and redoing once I can identify a much better source of training data than I had at the time.

 [^2]: I'm probably being unfair.
 It's not unlikely that this can be
     made to work if you know the right combination of settings, but I